tomossmith/MS3-Foodie/README.md

     - The website administrator must be able to find the administrator tools when logged into the site.

-    - The website administrator must be able to add and remove administrator to the administrator access database.

     - The website administrator must not be able to delete the main administrator account from the database.

     - The website administrator must be able to create, remove, update and delete recipe categories.

-    - The website administrators must be the only users to have access to the restricted websites and non-administrators must not be able to access restricted sites by direct URL inputs.
+    - The website administrator must be the only users to have access to the restricted websites and non-administrators must not be able to access restricted sites by direct URL inputs.

 ## <span id="#ux-design"><b>Design</b></span>